learning-python/django/README.md

 ]
 ```

-- [] In the pizza/urls.py file, enter this text:
+- [] In the thais_server/thais_server/urls.py file, replace the existing text with this text:

 ```
 from django.contrib import admin